Anthony Dudley (footballer)

-Anthony Ryan Dudley (born 15 September 1996) is an English footballer who plays as a forward for club Radcliffe.
+Anthony Ryan Dudley (born 15 September 1996) is an English footballer who plays as a forward for club Bury.

 Club career

 Bury

 Dudley made his Football League debut for Bury in EFL League Two on 18 January 2014, coming on as a substitute for Tom Soares in the 87th minute against Burton Albion at Gigg Lane.

 Guiseley

 After back-to-back loan spells with National League team Guiseley, with whom he made 16 appearances and scored 7 goals.

 Macclesfield Town

 Dudley signed for another National League side on loan Macclesfield Town, in January 2017.
 He joined Macclesfield as part of the transfer of Jack Mackreth to Bury.

 Salford City

 In June 2017 he joined Salford City on a two-year contract, valid from the expiry of his contract at Bury at the end of the month.

 In June 2019 he was released by Salford.

 Chester

 On 26 July 2018 he joined Chester on a season-long loan along with fellow player Danny Livesey, reuniting them with their former Salford managers.
 At the end of the season, Chester confirmed both players had returned to their parent club.

 In June 2019, Dudley signed for National League North club Chester on a permanent one-year deal.